Trachifab/github-profile-finder/README.md

 # GitHub profile search

 This sources are made with Angular2 + Bootstrap4 libraries.
-It is a simple web app using the github API to sarch for a user and its imformations.
+It is a simple web app using the github API to search for a user and its imformations.